henryawilcox/GITJUSTGOTREAL/README.md

 ## System Architecture

 ```
+Submodule 1:
 [Controller STM32] <-UART-> [Claw STM32]

+Submodule 2:
 [GUI computer] <-UART-> [IR STM32]
 ```

-All boards share a common 5V power supply and ground reference.
-Each board uses a structured packet-based protocol to communicate with the others.
+Both submodules share a common ground reference.
+Each board uses a structured packet-based protocol to communicate with the other.

 ---